-- Number and Algebra real numbers, money and financial mathematics, patterns and algebra, linear and non-linear relationships - Measurement and Geometry using units of measurement, geometric reasoning, Pythagoras and trigonometry - Statistics and Probability chance, data representation and interpretation
+- Number and Algebra real numbers, money and financial mathematics, patterns and algebra, linear and non-linear relationships. - Measurement and Geometry using units of measurement, geometric reasoning, surface area, volume, Pythagoras and trigonometry. - Statistics and Probability chance, data representation and interpretation.

-This subject leads to Year 10 Mathematics
+This subject leads to Year 10 Mathematics.
+This subject caters to all students in the Year 9 cohort.